-The Adviser and Sub-Advisers each may use a Fund's assets for, or participate in, third-party soft dollar arrangements, in addition to receiving proprietary research from various full-service brokers, the cost of which is bundled with the cost of the broker's execution services.
-The Adviser and Sub-Advisers do not "pay up" for the value of any such proprietary research.
-Section 28(e) of the 1934 Act permits the Adviser and Sub-Advisers under certain circumstances, to cause a Fund to pay a broker or dealer a commission for effecting a transaction in excess of the amount of commission another broker or dealer would have charged for effecting the transaction in recognition of the value of brokerage and research services provided by the broker or dealer.
-The Adviser or Sub-Advisers may receive a variety of research services and information on many topics, which it can use in connection with its management responsibilities with respect to the various accounts over which it exercises investment discretion or otherwise provides investment advice.
+The Adviser may use a Fund's assets for, or participate in, third-party soft dollar arrangements, in addition to receiving proprietary research from various full-service brokers, the cost of which is bundled with the cost of the broker's execution services.
+The Adviser and does not "pay up" for the value of any such proprietary research.
+Section 28(e) of the 1934 Act permits the Adviser, under certain circumstances, to cause a Fund to pay a broker or dealer a commission for effecting a transaction in excess of the amount of commission another broker or dealer would have charged for effecting the transaction in recognition of the value of brokerage and research services provided by the broker or dealer.
+The Adviser may receive a variety of research services and information on many topics, which it can use in connection with its management responsibilities with respect to the various accounts over which it exercises investment discretion or otherwise provides investment advice.
 The research services may include qualifying order management systems, portfolio attribution and monitoring services, and computer software and access charges which are directly related to investment research.

-Accordingly, a Fund may pay a broker commission higher than the lowest available in recognition of the broker's provision of such services to the Adviser or Sub-Advisers but only if the Adviser or Sub-Advisers, as applicable, determines the total commission (including the soft dollar benefit) is comparable to the best commission rate that could be expected to be received from other brokers.
+Accordingly, a Fund may pay a broker commission higher than the lowest available in recognition of the broker's provision of such services to the Adviser but only if the Adviser determines the total commission (including the soft dollar benefit) is comparable to the best commission rate that could be expected to be received from other brokers.
 The amount of soft dollar benefits received depends on the amount of brokerage transactions effected with the brokers.
 A conflict of interest exists because there is an incentive to (1) cause clients to pay a higher commission than the firm might otherwise be able to negotiate, (2) cause clients to engage in more securities transactions than would otherwise be optimal, and (3) only recommend brokers that provide soft dollar benefits.

-The Adviser and Sub-Advisers each faces a potential conflict of interest when it uses client trades to obtain brokerage or research services.
-This conflict exists because the Adviser or Sub-Advisers, as applicable, can use the brokerage or research services to manage client accounts without paying cash for such services, which reduces the Adviser's or Sub-Advisers' expenses to the extent that the Adviser or Sub-Advisers would have purchased such products had they not been provided by brokers.
-Section 28(e) permits the Adviser and Sub-Advisers to use brokerage or research services for the benefit of any account it manages.
-Certain accounts managed by the Adviser and Sub-Advisers may generate soft dollars used to purchase brokerage or research services that ultimately benefit the Adviser, the Sub-Advisers, the Affiliates, or other accounts managed by the Adviser or Sub-Advisers effectively cross subsidizing the other accounts managed by the Adviser or Sub-Advisers that benefit directly from the product.
-The Adviser and Sub-Advisers may not necessarily use all of the brokerage or research services in connection with managing a Fund whose trades generated the soft dollars used to purchase such products.
+The Adviser faces a potential conflict of interest when it uses client trades to obtain brokerage or research services.
+This conflict exists because the Adviser can use the brokerage or research services to manage client accounts without paying cash for such services, which reduces the Adviser's expenses to the extent that the Adviser would have purchased such products had they not been provided by brokers.
+Section 28(e) permits the Adviser to use brokerage or research services for the benefit of any account it manages.
+Certain accounts managed by the Adviser may generate soft dollars used to purchase brokerage or research services that ultimately benefit the Adviser, the Affiliates, or other accounts managed by the Adviser effectively cross subsidizing the other accounts managed by the

+Adviser that benefit directly from the product.
+The Adviser may not necessarily use all of the brokerage or research services in connection with managing a Fund whose trades generated the soft dollars used to purchase such products.